van-richard/CodingNotes/_build/html/_sources/notebooks/01-scripting/introduction.md

-# Scripting & More
+# Scripting

-Some more information and sample code
+Some more information and examples

 ```{tableofcontents}
 ```